alexanderhernandez-USDA/Zonal_Stats_3/README.md

 Please note that at least one index option (-a, -i, -n, -v or -V) and its corresponding input directory must be used in order to run

 All non-volumetric calculations and extractions require band order to be specified as well.
-The default band order is [red,green,blue,redege,nir], and you can use the default by using empty square brackets, like [], when specifying band order.
+The default band order is [red,green,blue,rededge,nir], and you can use the default by using empty square brackets, like [], when specifying band order.

 Additionally, images in your input folder need to have a date in their file, delimited by ., _, or -.
 For example, three vaild date formats would be: